 Mandatory Conditions of ARD for a DUI Offense

-• Restitution to any person who suffered a financial loss.
+• Restitution to any individual who incurred a financial loss.

-• Payment of any other fee, surcharge or cost required by law including fees for AHSS, evaluation and treatment.
+• Payment of any other fees, surcharges, or costs required by law, including fees for AHSS, evaluation, and treatment.

-• Any other condition established by the Court.
+• Any other conditions set by the Court.

-• Probation supervision of a minimum of 6 months up to a maximum of 12 months.
+• Probation supervision ranging from a minimum of 6 months to a maximum of 12 months.

-• Full D&A Assessment, if BAC .16 or greater or if CRN Profile report indicates the need for further evaluation for D&A counseling or treatment.
+• Full D&A Assessment, particularly if BAC is .16 or greater or if the CRN Profile report indicates the necessity for further evaluation for D&A counseling or treatment.

 Did You Refuse A Chemical BAC Test At Your Arrest?